Dav1deGraziano/PEP-KO-Pairs-Trading-and-Failure-Analysis/README.md

 ## Analysis Stages

 1. **Statistical analysis (2013–2018).** Test the log-price series for unit roots (Augmented Dickey–Fuller), test for cointegration (Engle–Granger), and characterise the resulting spread as a mean-reverting AR(1) process.
-2. **Policy design and in-sample optimisation (2018–2023).** Translate the spread dynamics into a threshold-based entry/exit trading rule with explicit position sising and transaction costs, and select the optimal thresholds by maximising the annualised net Sharpe ratio over a grid search.
+2. **Policy design and in-sample optimisation (2018–2023).** Translate the spread dynamics into a threshold-based entry/exit trading rule with explicit position sizing and transaction costs, and select the optimal thresholds by maximising the annualised net Sharpe ratio over a grid search.
 3. **Robustness analysis.** Stress-test the selected policy via parameter sensitivity analysis, walk-forward validation across rolling folds, a COVID-19 exclusion check, and both the Adjusted Sharpe Ratio (non-normality) and Deflated Sharpe Ratio (selection bias).
 4. **Out-of-sample test (2023–present).** Freeze every parameter from the earlier stages and evaluate the strategy on genuinely unseen data, including a diagnostic comparison of static vs. time-varying hedge ratios (rolling OLS and Kalman filter).

 ## Methodology Summary

-- **Data:** Daily adjusted closing prices for PEP and KO, 2013–present, via `yfinance`.
+- **Data:** Daily *adjusted* closing prices for PEP and KO, 2013–present, via `yfinance`.
 - **Stationarity:** Augmented Dickey–Fuller test (AIC-selected lag order) on log-prices and log-returns.
-- **Cointegration:** Engle–Granger two-step procedure with adjusted critical values; spread modeled as AR(1) to obtain equilibrium level, mean-reversion speed, and half-life (≈32 trading days).
+- **Cointegration:** Engle–Granger two-step procedure with adjusted critical values; spread modelled as AR(1) to obtain equilibrium level, mean-reversion speed, and half-life.
-- **Trading policy:** Entry/exit thresholds on the standardised spread z-score, inverse-volatility position sising with a risk budget and exposure cap, and round-trip transaction costs deducted directly from equity.
+- **Trading policy:** Entry/exit thresholds on the standardised spread z-score, volatility-based position sizing with a risk budget and exposure cap, and round-trip transaction costs deducted directly from equity.
 - **Optimisation objective:** Annualised net Sharpe ratio, maximised over a threshold grid (901 candidate policies).
-- **Robustness tools:** Parameter sensitivity grids (cost, risk budget, volatility window, max exposure), 3-fold walk-forward validation, COVID-window exclusion, Adjusted Sharpe Ratio (Pezier–White skew/kurtosis correction), Deflated Sharpe Ratio (multiple-testing correction).
+- **Robustness tools:** Parameter sensitivity grids (cost, risk budget, volatility window, max exposure), 3-fold walk-forward validation, COVID-window exclusion, Adjusted Sharpe Ratio, Deflated Sharpe Ratio.
 - **Out-of-sample test:** All statistical and policy parameters frozen from earlier stages; evaluated on 2023–present data with both a static and a time-varying (rolling OLS, Kalman filter) hedge ratio.

 ## Requirements